Integrated Engineering and Environmental Solutions for Improved Mining Performance

 We bring an experienced eye and a fresh outlook to your challenges — improving design and performance in mine design, mine waste, water management, mine closure and remediation.
 Our teams’ multidisciplinary strengths yield integrated solutions for improved sustainability, safety and value creation for your mining projects.

 “It’s about getting the right design from the beginning.
-At Golder, we get the design right the first time, so you don’t encounter problems later on.”- Mark Brightman, Director, Global Mining
+At Golder, we get the design right the first time, so you don’t encounter problems later on.”- Kevin Beauchamp, Director of Global Mining, WSP

 We’ve set the standard for integrating environmental and engineering services early in the mine planning process to produce better outcomes for the life of the mine.